hannobraun/cnc-mill/README.md

 - 1KW+: Yes, you can mill aluminium with less, but it's far from certain whether the results would be satisfying.
 - ER16: ER11 is too limiting, and spindles with ER20 tend to be too big.
 This narrows down the options considerably, and at this point, I think that's a good thing.
 - 24,000 max.
 RPM: This should be sufficient for my needs, and it seems that within the category of 1kW+/ER16 spindles, this doesn't further reduce the selection.
-- Air-cooled: Water-cooled spindles seem to be bigger and more powerful than what I can find based on the previous criteria.
-At this point, I'm happy to accept the reduced complexity.
+- Air-cooled: I can find a few (very few) water-cooled ER16 spindles on eBay, but at this point, I'm happy to accept the reduced complexity.
 Any difference in noise is probably irrelevant anyway, compared to the milling noise itself.
 - AC: I can't find any DC spindles that are powerful enough, so it's not a choice at this point.

+Most of the spindles I can find with these parameters are from this manufacturer: [Zhong Hua Jian](https://www.zhonghuajiangspindle.com/)

+They have a square spindle that I would prefer: [1.5KW 1500W Air Cooled Spindle Square CNC Spindle Motor ER11/ER16](https://www.zhonghuajiangspindle.com/1.5kw-cnc-square-air-cooled-spindle-motor.html)

+Unfortunately that's the one that I can't find a source for around here.

 #### Open Question